-Apart from that the poster is profoundly misleading.
+Apart from that, the poster is profoundly misleading.
 The poster gives the impression that only through speech and sound recognition can the brain be developed.
 It uses emotive language and suggests that only speech is the “ticket to the wider world.”
-The poster is not just misleading, it is a blatant lie.
+The poster is a blatant lie.

 All that speech or signs do is allow us to articulate language and be understood.
 It is language that is the key to our brains development – Not speech and indeed not even signs – Just language.